hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Ledger-Id/TSS-Ledger-Id.md

 variety of nodes.
 With the assumption that less than 1/3 of the weight is assigned to malicious nodes, the threshold of 1/2 ensures that the malicious nodes will not be able to recover the ledger private key if they collude together.

-The process of the platform restarting itself after performing a pre-genesis keying phase is new startup logic.
+The process of the platform restarting after performing a pre-genesis keying phase is new startup logic.
 This should not involve an interruption of the containing process.
-While we are in the pre-genesis phase the platform will not accept application transactions.
-Once the platform has restarted itself with a keyed roster, it will accept application transactions when it becomes active.
+Once the platform has restarted with a keyed roster, the app will accept user transactions.

-A node in the pre-genesis phase cannot gossip with nodes that have restarted and are out of pre-genesis.
-If a pre-genesis node connects with a post-genesis node, the post-genesis node should provide the key material to the pre-genesis node.
-After validation of the key material, the pre-genesis node can restart in post-genesis mode and connect with peers as normal.
-Part of the handshaking process when nodes first connect to each other will need to include exchange of information about which mode they are in.
+A node in the pre-genesis phase must not gossip with nodes that have restarted and are out of pre-genesis.
+If a pre-genesis node connects with a post-genesis node, it must reconnect to receive the updated state containing the TSS key material.

 ##### For Existing Networks